-Attachment 1: Elements of the framework
+Attachment 1: Elements of the Framework for Australian clinical quality registries

-The framework comprises five key elements, summarised in points 1 to 5below:
+The Framework for Australian clinical quality registries comprises five key elements, summarised in points 1 to 5 below:

-1) Strategic principles
+1. Strategic principles

 Strategic principles for clinical quality registries were endorsed by Health Ministers in 2010.
-The Strategic principles provide a national approach to development of clinical quality registries, and are detailed in Section 2 of the framework.
+The Strategic principles provide a national approach to development of clinical quality registries, and are detailed in Section 2 of the Framework for Australian clinical quality registries.

-2) National health information arrangements
+2. National health information arrangements

-National health information arrangements for best practice governance and custodianship of clinical quality registry data were developed by a working group of the National Health Information and Performance Principal Committee (NHIPPC).
+National health information arrangements for best practice governance and custodianship of clinical quality registry data were developed by a working group of the NHIPPC.
 Those arrangements were endorsed by NHIPPC (15 November 2012) and by the Commission Board (29 November 2012).
-The elements of National health information arrangements are detailed in Section 3 of the framework and summarised below.
+The elements of National health information arrangements are detailed in Section 3 of the Framework for Australian clinical quality registries and summarised below.